kevit-harshil-kotadiya/final-task/readme.md

 - Import the postman collection to postman app, and set environment variable `base_url` with your base url of the app.
 For eg, `base_url = http://localhost:3000`.

-- To run the test cases Run'npm run test' from the CLI.
+- To run the test cases Run'npm run test' from the CLI. also add your key in db.ts in the __tests__ folder..